-The Society's mission and strategy can only be achieved if risks are identified, understood and managed effectively.
-By understanding the nature of our risks, management is in a position to make informed decisions that support our longer-term viability and protect members' interests.
+The Society's purpose of: "Putting home ownership within reach of more people - generation after generation" can only be achieved if risks are identified, understood and managed effectively.
+By understanding the nature of our risks, we can make informed decisions, which support our longer-term viability and protect members' interests.